Chasky-H/page-builder/docs/architecture.md

 ## Infrastructure

 <!-- [Provide any special infrastructue the addon uses (eg. dedicated lambda etc.) and explain their usage] -->
-- The Pages addon load the page blocks remotly by webpack & module federation (the relevant data saved on the page block relation).
+- The Page Builder addon load the page blocks remotly by webpack & module federation (the relevant data saved on the page block relation).
-- The pages addon is transfer parameters between the page blocks if they ask, each page block can be producer of a parameter (this way he can raise new value or change existing one). each page block can be consumer of parameter (this way he can get the parameter value) those declarations are made in the settings mode (when edit a page).
+- The Page Builder addon is transfer parameters between the page blocks if they ask, each page block can be producer of a parameter (this way he can raise new value or change existing one). each page block can be consumer of parameter (this way he can get the parameter value) those declarations are made in the settings mode (when edit a page).

 ---